leilaicruz/WebAPI-TUD_ME-workshop/Lesson_development/lesson.md

 ```

-- Get 10 datasets published after the 01012025  and save it to a file with info of the title and doi and published date (ascending order by default)
+- (exercise) Get 10 datasets published after the 01012025  and save it to a file with info of the title and doi and published date (ascending order by default)

 ```bash